 Section 2: Columbia Supplemental Essay Prompts

-The last three prompts are true essay questions, and they have a requirement of 200 words or less.
+The last three prompts are true essay questions, and they have a requirement of 200 words or fewer.

 They give you a bit more freedom to show the Columbia admissions team who you are and why you belong in their student body.